sbnt26/buss/DOCS/09_Database_Schema.md

 **Date:** 2025-10-15

 ## Overview
-Postgres 16 relational schema for WhatsApp Invoicer MVP.
+Postgres 16 relational schema for BussApp MVP.
 All tables use `id` as bigserial primary key unless specified otherwise.

 ## Tables